jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 Once you have SmartyPants installed, note the path of the script.
 For example, suppose it is installed in your Emacs `exec-path` path as `smartypants`.
-Then to use SmartyPants when previewing and exporting from Markdown Mode, you would set `markdown-command` to be `"markdown | smartypants"`.
+Then to use SmartyPants when previewing and exporting from Markdown Mode, you would set `markdown-command` so that the `markdown` output is piped to `smartypants`.
 You can do this either by using `M-x customize-group RET markdown` or by placing the following in your init file:

 ``` emacs-lisp
 (setq markdown-command "markdown | smartypants")